 You pay contributions net of basic rate income tax and we collect the tax relief from HMRC.
-Basic rate tax relief is currently 20%.
+Basic rate tax relief is currently 20%, as at tax year 2019/20.
 So, if you contribute £80 a month, £100 will be invested automatically in your plan – that’s an additional £20 at no extra cost to you.

 If you’re a higher-rate or additional-rate taxpayer, you can claim the extra relief from HMRC on your yearly tax return or by asking your tax office to adjust your tax code.
 The value of any tax relief depends on your individual circumstances.
-There are maximum amounts that can benefit from tax relief in a tax year: £3,600 or your relevant UK earnings for that tax year, whichever is greater.
+There are maximum amounts that can benefit from tax relief in a tax year: £3,600 (as at tax year 2019/20) or your relevant UK earnings for that tax year, whichever is greater.
 Any contributions above this won’t benefit from tax relief.
+Please note that we only accept personal contributions that benefit from tax relief.
 Also, there may be a tax charge if your yearly pension savings under all of your registered pension schemes are more than the limit set by the government.
 This is called the annual allowance.

 We may have to return money that we’ve applied to a pension if satisfactory evidence for money laundering and source of wealth checks are not provided.
 If this occurs, it may be classed as an unauthorised payment in which case we’ll deduct any tax charges (which could be up to 70%) from the money before returning the balance to you.